 The 2 in the middle of B2B represents, of course, the middlemen.
 Their role is to facilitate transactions between the two Bs.
 It’s a coveted economic position.
 But middlemen have failed to acquit themselves comprehensively in that role, in lieu of the photo agents they displaced.
 Poof!
 That caused a whole host of problems.
 Two in particular are voiced loud and clear by sellers and buyers respectively:

 - Commercial photographers say, “We’ve lost control over pricing our own work.”

-Several recently funded photography startups, including Wemark, Photochain, Meero, and EyeEm et al. epitomize “deja vu all over again” or we’ve seen this movie before.
+Recently funded photography startups, including Wemark, Photochain, Meero, and EyeEm et al. epitomize “deja vu all over again” or we’ve seen this movie before.
 Each one boasts about having on-boarded tens of thousands of pro photographers and, by implication, professionally produced content.
 They say their attraction includes the promised implementation of blockchain technology.
 They’re kidding themselves.

-It’s worth saying again that just because most stock photos are created by amateur enthusiasts, instead of professionals, it doesn’t mean they’re no good.
+It’s worth saying again that, just because most stock photos are created by amateur enthusiasts instead of professionals, it doesn’t mean they’re no good.
 But it does mean the best ones, the most useful ones, are few and far between.